1978 New York Yankees season

 The 1978 New York Yankees season was the 76th season for the Yankees.
 The team finished with a record of 100–63, finishing one game ahead of the Boston Red Sox to win their third American League East title.
 The two teams were tied after 162 games, leading to a one-game playoff, which the Yankees won.
 New York played home games at Yankee Stadium in The Bronx and was managed by Billy Martin, Dick Howser, and Bob Lemon.

 In the best-of-five League Championship Series (ALCS), they defeated the Kansas City Royals in four games.
 In the World Series, they defeated the Los Angeles Dodgers in six games in a rematch of the previous year's.

 The season was tumultuous for the Yankees, as Reggie Jackson was suspended in a mid-season showdown with Billy Martin, which resulted in Martin resigning a week later.
 For television viewers of the Bronx Bombers, it was the first season to be broadcast nationwide via satellite via WPIX, which that year became a superstation as well partly in response to Ted Turner's WTCG-TV nationwide broadcasts of the Atlanta Braves beginning on Opening Day of 1977.
-WPIX remained the team's exclusive broadcast partner for the Greater New York television viewers on FTA television and the by now superstation status and satellite broadcasts finally enabled millions all over the country to watch Yankees home and away games live as they happened.
+WPIX remained the team's exclusive broadcast partner for the Greater New York television viewers on FTA television and then by now superstation status and satellite broadcasts finally enabled millions all over the country to watch Yankees home and away games live as they happened.